 Solar Orbiter will approach the Sun as close as 0.28 [au] with an orbital inclination relative to the solar equator of 25[deg].
 The solar heat flux constitutes the main thermal design challenge.

 ESA's first mission to Mercury and one of the first missions I worked on.

 The extreme temperatures expected in orbit around Mercury led to specific developments in space thermal analysis software.

 Currently in cruise phase.
 I would one day like to work with the scientific data returned by this mission...

 Environmental Mapping and Analysis Program.

-My contribution for the mission concerned the VNIR spectrometer, actively cooled by a thermoelectric cooler (TEC).
+My contribution for the mission concerned the VNIR spectrometer, actively cooled by a thermoelectric cooler (TEC); design and modeling.